 As the composting gets going, (whether hot or cold composting) most of the water is lost by evaporation or chemical breakdown processes.

 A number of processes occur including both physical effects of small invertebrates, eg beetles and nematodes, and biochemical effects which release gases such as carbon dioxide and methane.

 Some sulphurous gases can be released if the mixture is not balanced well.

 Turn your heap or bin, if possible.

-Compost usually benefits from some form of aeration, ie turning the material to allow air to get in properly.
+Compost usually benefits from some form of aeration, eg the Rolypig turns the material to allow air to get in properly.